Rashaan Melvin

-Rashaan DeMarcus Melvin (born October 2, 1989) is a former American football cornerback.
-He played college football at Northern Illinois, and signed with Tampa Bay Buccaneers as an undrafted free agent in 2013.
+Rashaan DeMarcus Melvin (born October 2, 1989) is an American former professional football cornerback and current assistant secondary coach for the Nebraska Cornhuskers.
+He played college football for the Northern Illinois Huskies and signed with the Tampa Bay Buccaneers as an undrafted free agent in 2013.

 College career

 Melvin started 27-of-41 games played at Northern Illinois, totaling 172 tackles (117 solo), six interceptions, 3.5 tackles for loss, one forced fumble and 35 passes defensed.
 His 35 passes defensed ranked second in school history.
 He saw action in two games as a walk-on freshman in 2009 and was later awarded a scholarship during the spring of 2010.
 He saw action in all 14 games (two starts) as a sophomore in 2010, compiling 39 tackles (24 solo), 1.0 tackle for loss, four passes defensed and two interceptions.
 He started all 13 games as a junior in 2011, recording 78 tackles (54 solo), 1.0 tackle for loss, nine passes defensed and three interceptions.
 He started all 12 games as a senior, recording 55 tackles (39 solo), 1.5 tackles for loss, 17 passes defensed, one interception and one forced fumble.
 He led the Mid American Conference and set the single-season school record with 17 passes defensed.